Winter Term Program

 Step 1 – Contact the Admissions Office

 Contacting the Admissions Office will allow us to create a file for you.
 This file will be updated as the different parts of your application are submitted.
 We can be reached by phone at 207-824-7777 or by e-mail at email@example.com.
+Additionally, please do not hesitate to contact Kurt Simard directly with any questions.

 Step 2 – Schedule an interview and tour